alexherbo2/shell-escape/README.md

-# shell-escape
+# shell-escape.cr

-shell-escape is a [Crystal] library and command-line program to escape strings, so that it can be safely used in a shell command-line.
+shell-escape.cr is a [Crystal] library and command-line program to escape strings, so that it can be safely used in a shell command-line.

 [Crystal]: https://crystal-lang.org